 - 1) ISAE reserves the right to terminate membership for non-payment of fees. - 2) Those ISAE members who have not paid their membership fee by June 1 will have their membership terminated automatically and immediately. - 3) However, all these ex-members (i.e. those that have missed one payment) can be reinstated and without any formal application procedure until May 31 of the following year by paying the arrears. - 4) If ex-members fail to make two or more consecutive membership fee payments and wish to renew their membership, they must undergo the same application procedures and fulfill the same conditions as new applicants for membership.
 Payment of arrears is not a requirement for this procedure. - 5) In exceptional circumstances (e.g. if off work due to parental leave or long-term sickness), members may be permitted to miss a single year's membership fee and thereafter to be reinstated.
-Payment of arrears would not be required. - 6) ISAE also reserves the right to terminate membership for breaches of the Code of Conduct.
+Payment of arrears would not be required. - 6) Long-standing ISAE members (who have held continuous membership for at least three years) who inadvertently miss a single year's subscription payment can be automatically reinstated without having to re-apply by paying for the missed year.
+If they do not wish to pay for the missed year they must re-apply for membership by following the usual procedure. - 7) ISAE also reserves the right to terminate membership for breaches of the Code of Conduct.